OneSilverBullet/silvergamer.github.io/_posts/2023-9-21-Datalink-layer.md

 HDLC has two options for sequence numbering.
 In default HDLC uses a three-bit sequence numbering.
 * default 3 bits. window size is 7 for Stop-and-Wait and Go-Back-N ARQ.
 * In the extended sequence numbering option, the control field is increased to 16 bits.
-The sequence numbers are increased to 7 bits.
-The maximum send window size is 127 for Stop-and-Wait and Go-Back-N ARQ.
-For Selective Repeat ARQ, the maximum send and receive window sizes are 4 and 64 respectively.
+The sequence numbers are increased to 7 bits. **The maximum send window size is 127 for Stop-and-Wait and Go-Back-N ARQ**.
+For **Selective Repeat ARQ, the maximum send and receive window sizes are 4 and 64 respectively**.

 The unnumbered frames implement a number of control functions.
 Each type of unnumbered frame is identified by a specific set of M bits.
 During call setuop ir rekease